 The macula lutea, or yellow spot, is a small part of the retina responsible for fine discrimination and colour; it has a very high concentration of the yellow flavonoid lutein which absorbes damaging high energy blue light; a deficiency causes age-onset macular degeneration, a common cause of blindness in old age.

-Bernard Preston is a semi-retired chiropractor; after 36 years in practice, says he, I've seen so much pain and suffering associated with cancer and inflammatory disease, that prevention has to be our focus.
+Bernard Preston is a semi-retired chiropractor; after 37 years in practice, says he, I've seen so much pain and suffering associated with cancer and inflammatory disease, that prevention has to be our focus.
 It doesn't just happen to others.
 The orange juice bioflavonoids are only part of the solution; more coloured food in general.
-That means apples and mangoes, kale and cucumbers, tomatoes and beetroot.
+That means enjoying foods like apples and mangoes, kale and cucumbers, tomatoes and beetroot on a daily basis.

-He is also passionate about make sure the planet Earth is a habitable place for our children's children.
-Soon there will be more plastic in the sea than fish, and all our food will be refined; to compensate for the lack of taste there will be colouring, preservatives and flavour enhancers added.
+Bernard Preston is also passionate about making sure the planet Earth is a habitable place for our children's children.
+Soon there will be more plastic in the sea than fish, and most of our food will be refined; to compensate for the lack of taste there will be colouring, preservatives and flavour enhancers added.

 These toxic substances are without a doubt the cause of many of our woes.
 Will you join the fight to wean ourselves off plastic?

-Then there's the race to end waste; a third of our food is never actually eaten.
+Then there's the race to end waste; one third of our food is never actually eaten.